 Sierra Leone EITI plans to organize a series of technical workshops to review current legal and institutional framework for beneficial ownership and build the capacity of relevant stakeholders for the implementation of beneficial ownership.
 Read Sierra Leone's beneficial ownership roadmap below for more information.

 Iron-ore production remains the key contributor to Sierra Leone‘s GDP growth with over 17 bn MT in 2014 (USD 742m in export value).
 Despite the increase in production volume in recent years, export values have not increased correspondingly as result of the fall in commodity prices and the decline in the currency.
 Gold is mostly mined artisanally and presently production comes from alluvial deposits.
 Diamond is also been mined mainly from alluvial deposits at the Bo, the Kenema, and the Kono districts.
-Growth in diamond production was driven by improved world market prices of diamonds.
+Diamond production recorded a decrease of 1.6 percent from 603 thousand carats in 2013 to 594 thousand carats in 2014 due to decline in alluvial diamonds.
+Rutile production also dropped by 4.4 percent; from 120 thousand metric tons in 2013 to 115 thousand metric tons in 2014.

 Several offshore oil discoveries have also been announced since 2009.
 Development of these reserves, which could be significant, is, however, years away.